 What is a required minimum distribution (RMD)?

-You can calculate your RMD using the IRS’s Uniform Lifetime Table or worksheets.
-Even with worksheets and tables accessible from the IRS website, calculating the RMD isn’t easy.
-They aren’t guaranteed by the IRS and are a general tool to help check your work or get a broad idea of your RMD situation.
-Because finding out an accurate, exact annual RMD is tricky, many seniors mistakenly miss the target and have to pay a hefty penalty.
-To calculate and take your RMD correctly, ask a trusted tax professional or financial advisor.
+The amount of your RMD varies based on how much you have in your accounts and your current age.
+You can calculate your RMD using the IRS’s Uniform Lifetime Table or RMD worksheets.
+Even with worksheets and tables accessible on the IRS website, calculating your RMD isn’t easy.
+These tools from the IRS aren’t guaranteed and are a general means of checking your work or getting a broad idea of your RMD situation.
+Because determining an accurate, exact annual RMD is tricky, many seniors mistakenly miss the target and have to pay a hefty penalty.
+To calculate and take your RMD correctly, work with a trusted tax professional or financial advisor.

 Which retirement accounts have RMD rules?

-Most retirement accounts are affected by the RMD except the Roth IRA.
+Most retirement accounts are affected by the RMD except for Roth accounts.
 If you have a retirement portfolio classified as any of these accounts, you’ll have to take an annual RMD:

 • Traditional (non-Roth) IRA.